tc39/proposal-destructuring-private/README.md

 limiting this to syntax only.
-It also doesn't need to worry about "shorthand" syntax (`#x` in an expression being shorthand for `this.#x`), because the Committee has decided we will not persue shorthand syntax after the [Ergonomic Brand Checks](ergo-brand-check) Proposal.
+It also doesn't need to worry about "shorthand" syntax (`#x` in an expression being shorthand for `this.#x`), because the Committee has decided we will not persue shorthand syntax after the [Ergonomic Brand Checks][ergo-brand-check] Proposal.

 ## Related